Chapter 2 Preparing International Travelers

 There is no specific antidote for ciguatoxin or maitotoxin poisonings.
 Symptomatic treatment may include gabapentin or pregabalin (neuropathic symptoms), amitriptyline (chronic paresthesias, depression, and pruritus), fluoxetine (chronic fatigue), and nifedipine or acetaminophen (headaches).
 Intravenous mannitol has been reported in uncontrolled studies to reduce the severity and duration of neurologic symptoms, particularly if given within 48 hours of the appearance of symptoms.
 It should only be given to hemodynamically stable, well-hydrated patients.

 Fish typically associated with scombroid have naturally high levels of histidine in the flesh and include tuna, mackerel, mahi mahi (dolphin fish), sardine, anchovy, herring, bluefish, amberjack, and marlin.
-Histidine is converted to histamine by bacterial overgrowth in fish that has been improperly stored after capture.
+Histidine is converted to histamine by bacterial overgrowth in fish improperly stored after capture.
 Histamine and other scombrotoxins are resistant to cooking, smoking, canning, or freezing.